Coastal California Road Trip

 A coastal California road trip is one of the ultimate U.S. boomer travel destinations, especially if you’re zipping around in a sports car.
 Come along with us as we begin the adventure in Paso Robles, with its mix of wine country, mission history and western heritage, before turning our attention to a drive along Highway 1 on the Big Sur Coast and beyond.
 Discover bed and breakfasts, fine dining and wildlife watching on a fun boomer road trip that will get your motor started.

-Begin in Paso Robles
+Start in Paso Robles

-Drive the Big Sur coast
+Drive the Big Sur Coast